impaktor/wlsice/README.md

-Code for performing the weighted Least Squares Including Correlation in Error (WLS-ICE) algorithm when fitting a function to ensemble averages, implemented in three languages, with example data with M=100 fractional Brownian motion trajectories (generated with parameters as in paper "Fitting a function to time-dependent ensemble averaged data"):
+Code for performing the weighted Least Squares Including Correlation in Error (WLS-ICE) algorithm when fitting a function to ensemble averages, implemented in languages listed below, with example data with M=100 fractional Brownian motion trajectories (generated with parameters as in paper "Fitting a function to time-dependent ensemble averaged data"):